 Soldier, Son and Service

-This new education program offers students a hands-on, tactile exploration of a personal World War One story.
-Through a soldier’s suitcase and its contents, donated to the Museum by the family of Dalbert Hallenstein, students can start to put together the heartbreaking human story of war.
+This program offers students a hands-on, tactile exploration of a personal World War One story.
+Through a soldier’s suitcase and its contents, donated to the Museum by the family of Dalbert Hallenstein, students can put together the heartbreaking human story of war.

-‘Soldier, son and service’ can be delivered in conjunction with a standard Museum visit, teaching students about the beliefs, traditions and migration history of Australia’s Jews, a group that is no larger than half a percent of the total population.
+Soldier, Son and Service can be delivered in conjunction with a standard Museum visit, teaching students about the beliefs, traditions and migration history of Australia’s Jews – a group that is no larger than half a percent of the total population.